loganheffernan2/thesis-blank/blog/nida-abdullah.md

 Then, again, Chris and I are working on writing these minors.
 Some of them are sillier than others, but those are more about, “Where is design situated?”
 Some of them are about promoting an anti-capitalist perspective in design, and that would take almost no time, it would take a year.
 There are different ways of doing it that are more scaffolded.

 **LH** That’s the constant question: how much of this is just wishful thinking?
-But I know it can be done, I remember talking to Duncan about Werkplaats Typografie and Sandberg Instituut which both operate in places where there’s more state funding and more grant money allocated for people that are working beyond the commercial sphere.
-They’re also still models of what design can look like when it isn’t so Pentagram-centric.
+But I know it can be done, I remember talking to Duncan about Werkplaats Typografie <span class="contentNote">(11)</span> and Sandberg Instituut <span class="contentNote">(12)</span> which both operate in places where there’s more state funding and more grant money allocated for people that are working beyond the commercial sphere.
+They’re also still models of what design can look like when it isn’t so Pentagram-centric. <span class="contentNote">(13)</span>

 **NA** I would also even question Werkplaats or Sandberg.
 Werkplaats continuously does the same thing over and over again.
 After a while, it’s like, how is Werkplaats even effective?
 How are they doing something that’s resonating or even acknowledging what’s happening in the world around it.
 It might have started in a place that’s challenging something, but it’s now become rooted and trendy, you know?
 I would think about that too.